Wargame: Card

 Because of their nature, cards are well suited for abstract games, as opposed to the simulation aspects of wargames.
 Traditional card games are not considered wargames even when nominally about the same subject (such as the game War).

 An early card wargame was Nuclear War, a 'tongue-in-cheek game of the end of the world', first published in 1966 and still published today by Flying Buffalo.
 It does not simulate how any actual nuclear exchange would happen, but it is still structured unlike most card games because of the way it deals with its subject.

 In the late 1970s Battleline Publications (a board wargame company) produced two card games, Naval War and Armor Supremacy.
 The first was fairly popular in wargaming circles, and is a light system of naval combat, though again not depicting any 'real' situation (players may operate ships from opposing navies side-by-side).
 Armor Supremacy was not as successful, but is a look at the constant design and development of new types of tanks during World War II.

 The most successful card wargame (as a card game and as a wargame) would almost certainly be Up Front, a card game about tactical combat in World War II published by Avalon Hill in 1983.
 The abstractness is harnessed in the game by having the deck produce random terrain, and chances to fire, and the like, simulating uncertainty as to the local conditions (nature of the terrain, etc.).

 Dan Verssen Games is a specialist designer and publisher of card games for several genres, including air combat and World War II and modern land combat.

 Also, card driven games (CDGs), first introduced in 1993, use a deck of (custom) cards to drive most elements of the game, such as unit movement (activation) and random events.
 These are, however, distinctly board games, the deck is merely one of the most important elements of the game.

 Solitaire

 An entire class of wargames have been designed to be played exclusively solitaire.
-The solitaire genre is a relatively recent development: as wargames became more popular, practical limitations of time and location meant that opponents were often limited (if one wishes to re-fight the German invasion of the USSR in 1941, he/she must find an opponent with similar interest, location, time and availabilty).
+The solitaire genre is a relatively recent development: as wargames became more popular, practical limitations of time and location meant that opponents were often limited (if one wishes to re-fight the German invasion of the USSR in 1941, he/she must find an opponent with similar interest, location, time and availability).
 At the same time, playing "both sides" instead is often seen as less satisfying.

 The solitaire genre encompasses the wide range full-throated boxed games with hundreds of pieces and mounted game boards, to magazine formatted titles, to pure card games.
 Additionally, many publishers have "specialized" in the genre or at least offer a significant collection of purely solitaire options, examples being GMT Games, Fortress Games, Victory Point Games among many others.

 Some examples of solitaire wargames by type: